jmgandarias/advanced_robotics/docs/lab2/README.md

 }
 ```

-## 4. Launh the dynamics simulator node
+## 4. Launch the dynamics simulator node

 Once you have coded the dynamics, open a terminal and compile it: